2019–20 Bangladesh Premier League players' draft

-The 2019-20 Bangladesh Premier League players draft took place in 17 November 2017.
+The 2019–20 Bangladesh Premier League players draft took place on 17 November 2017.

-During the player's direct signing period, a Conflict of Interests aroused between BCB and all other franchise.
-Subsequently, in September BCB President Nazmul Hasan Papon informed the media about certain changes in rules and regulations for the ongoing season and eliminating all franchises, BCB took over the charge of the current BPL and decided to run this current tournament by the board itself and named the tournament as Bangabandhu BPL T20 2019 in order to pay homage to Sheikh Mujibur Rahman on his birth centenary.
+During the players' direct signing period, a conflict of interest arose between BCB and the franchises.
+Subsequently, in September, BCB President Nazmul Hasan Papon informed the media about certain changes in rules and the forthcoming season which eliminated all franchises.
+The BCB took over the running the tournament, naming it as Bangabandhu BPL T20 2019 in order to pay homage to Sheikh Mujibur Rahman on his birth centenary.

 On 16 November 2019, BCB unveiled the logo and name of the all seven teams for the current season.
 5 out of 7 teams were sponsored by private companies while Rangpur Rangers and Cumilla Warriors are sponsored by BCB itself.

-Chattogram Challengers is sponsored by Akhtar Furnishers, Dhaka Platoon is sponsored by Jamuna Bank, Khulna Tigers is sponsored by Premier Bank Limited, Rajshahi Royals by IPC Group and Sylhet Thunder is sponsored by Jivani Footwear Company.

-The players auction for the 2019 Bangabandhu BPL T20 was held on 17 November 2019 at the Hotel Radisson, Dhaka.
+The draft for the 2019 Bangabandhu BPL T20 was held on 17 November 2019 at the Hotel Radisson, Dhaka.
 A total of 181 domestic players and 439 foreign players signed up for the players' draft.